Local multiresolution order in community detection: Conclusion

 Multiresolution network analysis extends the basic notions of community detection to select the best resolution(s) for a given network over a range of network scales.
 Certain networks may present situations where local clusters experience a lost-in-a-crowd effect.
 Despite being strongly defined, the local structure may be lost among a collection of more poorly defined communities at a given resolution.
 This may occur due to the sheer size of a network or because most clusters do not coalesce in their strongest state(s) at the same scale(s).

 We presented an extension of an existing global multiresolution method \cite{ref:rzmultires} to detect and quantitatively assess local multiresolution structure.
 We proposed cluster-level analogies to variation of information and normalized mutual information which evaluate the strength of local communities in the context of a pair of network partitions.
 After applying these measures to evaluate correlations among individual parent communities in multiple independent solutions (replicas), we demonstrated that the proposed local multiresolution algorithm is able to identify the best resolutions and extract the local structure despite a blurred global multiresolution signature.
+In addition, we demonstrated that the algorithm correctly identifies individual clusters in the single-layered structure of the LFR benchmark.
 Our approach only requires output communities from a multiresolution capable CD algorithm, so it is independent of the search algorithm or CD model, making it suitable for use with any CD method that can identify partitions across different network scales.